-English Church Architecture -
+English Church Architecture.

-COTTENHAM, All Saints (TL 455 686) (July 2008)
+COTTENHAM, All Saints (TL 455 686),

-(Bedrock: Lower Cretaceous, Lower Greensand Group)
+(Bedrock: Lower Cretaceous, Lower Greensand Group.)

-The chancel arch is the oldest feature of the building, being double-flat-chamfered above semicircular responds, which is a commonplace thirteenth century form.
-The three-light chancel windows to north and south, inasmuch as they can be trusted, are probably late fifteenth century work, with their four-centred arches, supermullioned tracery with strong mullions, and supertransoms above the central lights.
+The nave and chancel are built partly of ironstone rubble from the underlying Lower Greensand outcrop.
+Inside, the chancel arch is the oldest feature of the building, being double-flat-chamfered above semicircular responds, which is a commonplace thirteenth century form.
+The three-light chancel windows to north and south, inasmuch as they can be trusted, are probably late fifteenth century work, with their four-centred arches and Perpendicular tracery.
 (The E. window is Victorian.)
 Internally, beneath the easternmost window to the south, a short and viciously-cusped triple sedilia would surely cause serious head injury to any cleric rising quickly from his seat, while a fourth arch further east, encloses a piscina with credence shelf above.
 A decorative frieze above the sedilia and piscina is carved with quatrefoils in circles.
 The chancel roof, thought to date from c.
-1783, is constructed with tie beams supporting king posts and “V”-struts.
+1783, is framed with tie beams supporting king posts and “V”-struts.

 The five-bay nave arcades (and not, pace Pevsner, four-bay) are formed of double-hollow-chamfered arches springing from octagonal piers - a design that might suggest an early fourteenth century date except that the profile of the capitals with little broaches above, does not seem quite right.
 These capitals are not the same everywhere, however, for in the N. arcade, that to the second pier from the west is deeper than its neighbours, and the N. arcade capitals are all slightly different from their counterparts opposite, which may simply be a reflection of the fact that the sculptors working on the building (probably in the late fourteenth century) had a very insouciant attitude towards measuring and drawing.
-The three-light aisle windows have tracery like the chancel windows except that the supertransoms are now castellated and the windows themselves are shorter and have arches with straight upper segments which thus form triangular points.
+The three-light aisle windows have tracery like the chancel windows except that the supertransoms above the central lights are now castellated and the windows themselves are shorter and have arches with straight upper segments which thus form triangular points.
 (See the N. aisle window, left.)
-The clerestory is composed of two-light windows aligned directly above.
+The clerestory is formed of two-light windows aligned directly above.